SachaCR/events-sourcing/README.md

 projection.events(); // => [ Event1 ]
 ```

-This will return a projection objcet which is the results of all events that compose an entity.
+This will return a projection object which is the results of all events that compose an entity.
 A projection will expose these functions :

 - `addReducer(eventType, reducer)`: Will attach a reducer function to an event type.
 - `addEvent(eventType, payload)`: Will add a new event to the projection and refresh his state.
 Throw an error if no reducer is found.